leaen/lesson-three/slides/T014_TEMPLATE_INHERITANCE_EXAMPLE.md

 ## Template Inheritance Example

-* In the templates that we've created, we could optimize our templates by creating a base template with a title blocks and content blocks:
+* We could optimize our templates by creating a base template from which the other template could inherit
+* The base template will have a title and content block

 ```
 <html>